shahraizali/awesome-django/README.md

 ## Debugging
 * [django-debug-toolbar](https://github.com/django-debug-toolbar/django-debug-toolbar/) - A configurable set of panels that display various debug information about the current request/response.
+* [django-devserver](https://github.com/dcramer/django-devserver/) - A drop in replacement for Django's built-in runserver command.

 ## Fields
 * [django-picklefield](https://github.com/gintas/django-picklefield/) - A pickled object field for Django